AFLplusplus/AFLplusplus/instrumentation/README.neverzero.md

 (The alternative of saturated counters has been tested also and proved to be inferior in terms of path discovery.)

-This is implemented in afl-gcc and afl-gcc-fast, however for llvm_mode this is optional if the llvm version is below 9 - as there is a perfomance bug that is only fixed in version 9 and onwards.
+This is implemented in afl-gcc and afl-gcc-fast, however for llvm_mode this is optional if multithread safe counters are selected or the llvm version is below 9 - as there are severe performance costs in these cases.

-If you want to enable this for llvm versions below 9 then set
+If you want to enable this for llvm versions below 9 or thread safe counters then set

 ```
 export AFL_LLVM_NOT_ZERO=1